Engineering

 WHATSAPP_VERIFY_TOKEN=your_webhook_verify_token

 WhatsApp is the most complex channel to set up due to Meta's verification requirements.
 Expect the business verification process to take several days.
+On ClawTrust, the technical side of this setup - webhook routing, token management, event processing - is pre-built.
+The Meta business verification requirement still applies (it's Meta's rule, not an infrastructure one), but you're not configuring the plumbing yourself.

 Other Channels